neptune-ai/docs/docs/integrations/tensorboard.rst

     neptune tensorboard /PATH/TO/TensorBoard_logdir --project USER_NAME/PROJECT_NAME

-.. note:: That's it!
-You can now browse and collaborate on your TensorBoard runs in Neptune.
+**That's it!
+You can now browse and collaborate on your TensorBoard runs in Neptune.**

-You can now organize your TensorBoard experiments:
+- Organize your TensorBoard experiments:

 .. image:: ../_static/images/tensorboard/tensorboard_1.png
    :target: ../_static/images/tensorboard/tensorboard_1.png
    :alt: organize TensorBoard experiments in Neptune

-and compare your TensorBoard runs,
+- Compare your TensorBoard runs:

 .. image:: ../_static/images/tensorboard/tensorboard_2.png
    :target: ../_static/images/tensorboard/tensorboard_2.png
    :alt: compare TensorBoard runs in Neptune

-and share your work with others by sending an |experiment-link|.
+- Share your work with others by sending an |experiment-link|.

 Examples
 ----------